IO42630/about-java/deployment/src/main/java/com/olexyn/about/java/deployment/modules/README.md

 <br>

-This directory is used for the following puproses:
+This directory is used for the following purposes:
 * Notes about modules
-    * namely descriptions of commands and options
+    * namely, descriptions of commands and options
 * the `.jar` of the 3 modules used for the demo.